mbarciairiarte/encriptadorSprint1/README.md

 - The letter "a" is converted to "ai"
 - The letter "o" is converted to "ober"
 - The letter "u" is converted to "ufat"

+<h2>Characteristics</h2>

+- Encrypt messages according to predefined rules
+- Decrypts encrypted messages using the same rules
+- User-friendly interface

+<h2>Stack Used</h2>
+- HTML5
+- CSS3
+- Vanilla JavaScript

+<h2>How to Use</h2>

+- Enter a message in the text field
+- Select Decrypt or Encrypt
+- Click the "Translate" button to encrypt/decrypt the message
+- The encrypted or decrypted message will be displayed in the appropriate area

+  <h2>Demo</h2>
+  You can found a demonstration [here]()